• Skip to main content

 Do not move up to a heavier weight until you can perform three sets of 8 reps on your lighter lifting days and one set of 5 reps on your max weight day once a week.

-Remember, your max weight day will never be 100% of what you can lift one time.
+Remember, your max weight day will never be 100% of what you can lift in a single lift.

 #6.
 Perfect Form